 Hearing loss s can also be caused by problems of the inner ear.
 In patients with inner ear hearing loss (sensorineural hearing loss), the outer and middle ear are usually normal.

 In NSW, since 2002, all newborn babies have their hearing tested by an automated hearing screening tests (the SWISH test)

-If this test gives a “refer” result twice, further testing will be arranged in the Audiology Department of a specialist Children’s Hospital.
+If this test gives a "refer" result twice, in one of both ear(s) further testing will be arranged in the Audiology Department of a specialist Children’s Hospital.
 If hearing loss is found in one or both ear(s) then your baby will be referred to a specialist hearing loss clinic at one of the three children’s hospitals in NSW to determine the cause of the hearing loss.
 Your audiologist may also refer you to other organisations such as Australian Hearing

 Some children develop hearing loss after birth, even if they have passed the newborn hearing screen at birth.
 If you think your child at any age is not hearing or listening seek medical advice.
 Parents are good observers and are often very accurate when they suspect hearing loss in their babies or young children.

 Children’s hearing can be tested at any age.
 This may be arranged at some Australian Hearing Services, in selected community health centres, in some hospitals, in children's audiology units, and in some ear, nose and throat specialists' offices.
 Your child's hearing can only be properly tested in a soundproof room.
-Ask your family doctor, community health centre, paediatrican or Ear Nose and Throat Surgeon for services in your area or contact: Australian Hearing 131797 has staff who will advise you as to where is the hearing centre closest to your home.
+Ask your family doctor, community health centre, paediatrican or Ear Nose and Throat Surgeon for services in your area or contact: Australian Hearing 131797 which has staff who will advise you where the hearing centre closest to your home is.

 - Don’t poke things in ears.

 - Middle ear infection requires prompt assessment by your doctor.

 - Watch for hearing loss with or without glue ear.
 Don’t let it continue for long and check that hearing returns to normal after glue ear has gone.